fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

     F1: tf.Tensor(0.8239226, shape=(), dtype=float32)
     Area under precision (AUC) Recall: 0.9641245892153532

-From the classification report, the model produces a 0.56 F1-score and 0.96 AUC score which is good for Loan Application prediction.
+From the output, the model produces a 0.82 F1-score and 0.96 AUC score which is good for Loan Application prediction.

 ## Project Report
 After completing this project I created the PowerPoint presentation using Google Slides which can be accessed below.